nightcomdev/opnsense/README.md

-# opnsense
+# Optimized Opnsense
-Configuration files, tips and tricks for Opnsense
+This repository contains tips & tricks and optimization of Opnsense
+- optimization of tunables
+- optimization of Unbound

 ## Hardware